Saigoku 33 Kannon Pilgrimage pilgrimage route

 About the Route

 Japan's oldest pilgrimage, the Saigoku 33 Kannon circuit stretches over 1,000 kilometers across six prefectures of the ancient Kansai heartland, weaving together sacred waterfalls, mountain temples, and imperial capitals in a single unbroken thread of devotion.
 The route was reborn in the 10th century when Emperor Kazan, having renounced his throne, wandered the Kinki region in white robes to revive a pilgrimage said to have been ordained by Kannon herself over 1,300 years ago.
 Pilgrims carry the nōkyō-chō, a book of calligraphic seals stamped at each of the 33 temples dedicated to Kannon, the Bodhisattva of Infinite Compassion, collecting not merely ink but the accumulated grace of every soul who walked before them.
-From the thundering curtain of Nachi Falls at Temple One to the mist-shrouded peaks above Kyoto, this UNESCO-recognized pilgrimage remains a living conversation between the Japan of ancient emperors and the seekers of every age.
+From the thundering curtain of Nachi Falls at Temple One to the mist-shrouded peaks above Kyoto, this Japan Heritage pilgrimage remains a living conversation between the Japan of ancient emperors and the seekers of every age.

 Points of Interest